 Introduction to CSS Combinators

-CSS also includes other ways of targeting elements by using selectors that are known as combinators together, and in this article, we will explain what these combinators are and how to use them in CSS.
+CSS also includes other ways of targeting elements by using selectors known as combinators together.
+This article will explain these combinators and how to use them in CSS.
 CSS combinator is something that describes how selectors relate to each other.
 A CSS selector could have more than one single selector in it.
 We may provide a combinator between the simple selectors.

-The CSS combinators may assure that CSS is accurate by optimizing associations of elements without overwhelming the HTML.
-Within a CSS selector, there may be more than one specific selector, so we may have a combinator between those selectors.
-Combinators incorporate the selectors to use them as a useful connection and content location in the document.
+The CSS combinators may ensure that CSS is accurate by optimizing associations of elements without overwhelming the HTML.
+There may be more than one specific selector within a CSS selector so we may have a combinator between those selectors.
+Combinators incorporate the selectors to use them as a helpful connection and content location in the document.

 Combinators in CSS